foundersandcoders/workshop-api/morning-workshop.md

-# Morning Workshop - Using Apigee and Postman
+# Morning Workshop - Using Postman to make an HTTP Request.

-Before we write any of our API request code, we are first going to have a look at two very useful tools, Apigee and Postman.
-These tools let us run API requests without writing any javascript.
-This helps us explore what data is available quickly (no need to write the code for your app).
+Before we write any of our API request code, we are first going to have a look at Postman.
+This tool let us run API requests without writing any javascript.
+So no need to to write any code and we can make a HTTP request, and get the response back in a easy to read format.

 For this excerise we will be using the Github and TFL APIs, both will return us data in JSON (JavaScript Object Notation) form.

-Let's start with Apigee

 ## Github API
 Open up the postman app you downloaded this morning.
 We are going to be accessing the github api to get some information on some github users.